filipenovais/GPTfromScratch/README.md

-# GPT Model Text Generation
+# GPT Model from scratch using Pytorch

 ## Personal Project